 The Compensation Committee reviewed the individual performance of Messrs.
-Boston and Benedetti and Ms. Popenoe with respect to their contributions to meeting these strategic objectives for 2020 and, in addition, the performance of their responsibilities as Chief Executive Officer, President and Co-Chief Investment Officer; Chief Financial Officer and Chief Operating Officer; and Executive Vice President (now President) and Co-Chief Investment Officer, respectively.
-The Compensation Committee noted that the Company's overall performance for the year was extraordinary, with the Company ending 2020 in better financial condition than at the end of 2019 in sharp contrast to others in the industry.
-The Committee also noted that the Company's returns far exceeded the average return for the industry and that its reputation among shareholders and creditors continued to strengthen during the year.
-The Committee also acknowledged management's efforts to proactively engage with the Federal Reserve, U.S. Treasury, GSEs and regulators during the market volatility in the early days of the COVID-19 pandemic.
-Overall, the Compensation Committee felt that management had exceeded expectations for the 2020 strategic objectives by achieving the following:
+Boston and Benedetti and Ms. Popenoe with respect to their contributions to meeting these strategic objectives for 2021 and, in addition, the performance of their responsibilities as Chief Executive Officer and Co-Chief Investment Officer; Chief Financial Officer and Chief Operating Officer; and President and Co-Chief Investment Officer, respectively.
+The Compensation Committee noted that the Company's overall performance for the year relative to its strategic objectives was outstanding, particularly given the challenges facing the industry in 2021.
+The Compensation Committee also noted that the executive officers' efforts with respect to growing the Company's capital base, understanding the macroeconomic environment, and executing on risk management efforts were critical to the overall success of the Company in 2021.
+Overall, the Compensation Committee felt that management had exceeded expectations for the 2021 strategic objectives by achieving the following: